 How long is a counselling session?

 Your sessions with me will last for 50 minutes.
 I respectfully ask that you arrive on time, as I will not be able to extend the session if you are running late.
+You can find out more about how sessions are structured when we have our introductory call.

 How many counselling sessions will I need?